uplink-systems/Terraform-Modules/modules/azurerm/dns/README.md

 ##### Examples

-Output - IDs of all groups using 'azurerm_dns_zone_id' output:
+Output - IDs of all groups using 'azurerm_dns_zone' output:

 <pre>
 output "azurerm_dns_zone_id_all_groups" {